 It isn’t very difficult to opt out of ZoomInfo.
 However, like most data broker services, ZoomInfo doesn’t make it straightforward.

 The first step is to navigate to the removal request page on the ZoomInfo website.
-Once there, we had to provide an email address, full name, and phone number of the person that we wanted removed.
-ZoomInfo then sent an email with the confirmation code to the address we provided.
+Once there, you’ll need to provide an email address, full name, and phone number for the person whose information you want removed.
+ZoomInfo will then send an email with a confirmation code to the address you provided.

-However, after we entered the confirmation code, ZoomInfo told us that our email address wasn’t on record.
-So, we had to provide more information to establish our identity, which could then be removed from the system.
+However, after entering the confirmation code, ZoomInfo may tell you that your email address isn’t on record.
+If this happens, you’ll need to provide more information to establish your identity, which can then be removed from the system.
 This seems counterintuitive, but it ensures ZoomInfo gets all the information that needs to be taken down.

-We were also asked why we wanted to remove our information, and if ZoomInfo wanted us to inform other data sites that we did not want our information collected.
-We simply said that we had a privacy concern, and we told them that we would like other data sites to be informed of our opt-out request.
-We also had to provide a work email where another confirmation code would be sent.
+You’ll also be asked why you want to remove your information, and whether ZoomInfo should inform other data sites that you don’t want your information collected.
+You can simply state that you have a privacy concern, and indicate that you’d like other data sites to be informed of your opt-out request.
+You’ll also need to provide a work email where another confirmation code will be sent.

-After entering that second confirmation code, ZoomInfo finally told us that our email address and associated information had been opted out of the system.
-We also received a confirmation email with this information.
-However, nowhere did it specify which other data broker sites it removed us from.
-In our experience, there are some networks of people search sites owned by the same organizations.
+After entering that second confirmation code, ZoomInfo will confirm that your email address and associated information have been opted out of the system.
+You’ll also receive a confirmation email with this information.
+However, it won’t specify which other data broker sites you’ve been removed from.
+In some cases, there are networks of people search sites owned by the same organizations.
 For example, when we opted out of PeopleLooker, it actually led us to BeenVerified’s opt-out page.
-All we know about ZoomInfo is that it’s owned by DiscoverOrg, which is another business-focused data broker platform.
+ZoomInfo operates as a standalone B2B data platform, though the exact network of affiliated sites may change over time.

 What If My Record Still Shows Up After My Removal Request?